Trump escalates attack on Amazon, focusing on tax, shipping

-WASHINGTON (Reuters) - U.S. President Donald Trump accused Amazon.com Inc (AMZN.O) on Thursday of not paying enough tax, taking advantage of the U.S. postal system and putting small retailers out of business, but did not present any evidence to back up his criticisms or suggest any specific actions he planned to take.
+WASHINGTON (Reuters) - U.S. President Donald Trump accused Amazon.com Inc (AMZN.O) on Thursday of not paying enough tax, taking advantage of the U.S. postal system and putting small retailers out of business, but he offered no evidence to back up his criticisms and did not suggest any actions he would take.

-Trump has attacked Amazon and its Chief Executive Jeff Bezos several times, and his latest comment on Twitter came a day after news website Axios reported that Trump was obsessed with the world’s largest online retailer and wanted to rein in its growing power with federal antitrust laws.
+Trump has attacked Amazon and its Chief Executive Jeff Bezos several times, and his latest comment came a day after news website Axios reported he was obsessed with the world’s largest online retailer and wanted to rein in its growing power, possibly with federal antitrust or competition laws.

 “I have stated my concerns with Amazon long before the Election.
 Unlike others, they pay little or no taxes to state & local governments, use our Postal System as their Delivery Boy (causing tremendous loss to the U.S.), and are putting many thousands of retailers out of business!”
 Trump tweeted early on Thursday.

-Amazon shares fell as much as 4.5 percent in morning trade, but later pared losses, down 1.3 percent at midday.
+Amazon shares fell as much as 4.5 percent in morning trade, but recovered and closed up just over 1 percent.
 The stock dropped 5 percent on Wednesday following the Axios report.
 Amazon declined to comment on the tweet.

+The retailer and cloud computing pioneer is the latest company Trump has singled out for praise or condemnation, although the effect on stock prices of his targets is generally short-lived.

+Trump’s criticism did not diminish U.S. fund managers’ long-term enthusiasm for Amazon, whose stock has risen more than five-fold in the last five years.

+The Seattle-based company has promised to create 50,000 new jobs as it invests $5 billion in a second headquarters in North America.
+Amazon’s choice of location for the new campus, winnowed to 20 candidates in January, has sparked fierce competition between state and local governments offering extensive tax breaks.

+Trump does not have any new policies planned that would affect Amazon, a White House official said on Thursday, adding that Trump was prompted to speak out on the subject in reaction to news reports this week.

-Amazon has in the past been criticized for attempting to skirt state sales taxes, but since April last year it has voluntarily collected state sales tax on items it sells direct to customers in all 45 states that have one.
-Amazon does not have to collect taxes on third-party or marketplace sellers.
+Amazon has been criticized for attempting to skirt state sales taxes, but since April last year it has voluntarily collected state sales tax on items it sells direct to customers in all 45 states that have one.
+Amazon does not have to collect taxes on third-party sellers using its Marketplace service.

-States and municipalities could gain between $8 billion and $13 billion in annual revenue if they could require online retailers to collect sales tax, according to the non-partisan Government Accountability Office.

-The issue is still being disputed at the federal level, with the U.S. Supreme Court set to hear oral arguments on April 17 in a case which could reverse a 1992 decision and let states require online retailers to collect state sales tax.
+That issue was the cause of some of Trump’s ire, White House Council of Economic Advisers Chairman Kevin Hassett told Fox Business Network.
+“Amazon vendors that can run through the Amazon Marketplace ... don’t collect the sales tax.
+And that’s about half of their sales,” he said.

 Washington and Pennsylvania recently enacted laws requiring collection of third-party merchants’ sales taxes, and other states are expected to follow.

-Trump’s charge that Amazon causes the United States Postal Service (USPS) to lose money is unsubstantiated.
+“There’s a lot of things where the federal government can do real damage to any business, and that’s precisely why we don’t want the president to attack individual companies, certainly not for political reasons,” said Stan Veuger, an expert on politics and finance at the conservative American Enterprise Institute.

+It is not clear that Amazon is responsible for the United States Postal Service (USPS) losing money, although Wall Street analysts have estimated it pays USPS roughly half what it would to United Parcel Service Inc (UPS.N) or FedEx Corp (FDX.N) to deliver a package.

-Details of Amazon’s payments to USPS, which delivers its packages to millions of U.S. consumers and businesses, are not publicly known.
+Details of Amazon’s payments to USPS are not publicly known.
 USPS declined to comment on Trump’s tweet.

 An independent agency of the U.S. federal government, USPS reported a net loss of $2.7 billion for fiscal 2017, largely due to increased costs of retirement benefits.

-Lucrative online retail delivery for Amazon and other online retailers is the fastest-growing part of USPS’ business, helping offset a sharp decline in regular first-class mail.
+Deliveries for Amazon and other online retailers are the fastest-growing part of USPS’ business, helping offset a sharp decline in regular first-class mail.
 Its revenue from shipping and packages in fiscal 2017 was $19.5 billion, up 13 percent from the previous year.

 “Common sense suggests USPS needs Amazon more than Amazon needs USPS,” Stifel analysts wrote in a research report this week.

+Amazon has undoubtedly contributed to the closure of many brick-and-mortar stores and the bankruptcy of some chains as more people shop online instead of in malls.
+But there are other factors, such as high debt, and Amazon is not solely responsible.

+“Yes, Amazon has put thousands of retailers out of business,” said Wedbush Securities analyst Michael Pachter.
+“Walmart has also put thousands of retailers out of business.
+So has Starbucks, Barnes & Noble, Kroger and any other superstore that took share from small businesses.”

 Amazon founder Bezos also privately owns the Washington Post, which won a Pulitzer Prize last year for its investigation of Trump’s donations to charities.
-The probe found that many of Trump’s philanthropic claims were exaggerated and often were not charitable donations.
-Trump often refers to the paper on Twitter as the #AmazonWashingtonPost.

 White House Deputy Press Secretary Raj Shah denied on Thursday that Trump’s criticism was a personal grudge.